AqwamCreates/DataPredict-Agent/docs/API.md

   * hiddenPrompt: The hidden prompt to be added to all messages.
 (Default: nil)

-  * model: The deep reinforcement learning model from DataPredict to improve the agent's free will capabilities.
+  * model: The deep reinforcement learning model from DataPredict library to improve the agent's free will capabilities.
 (Default: nil)

 ### removeAgentDictionary()